 There are certain songs made that can be applied to any situation in anyone’s life regardless of who they are and Bill Withers’ Lean On Me is one of those songs.
 It extends a hand to someone who’s having a bad day and assuring them that someone will be there to support them, through good times and bad times.
 The entire vibe of the song is very homey and relaxing thanks to the piano-driven instrumentation and Bill Withers’ calming and soulful voice.
 This is one of those songs that’s been covered to death (including that awful Club Noveau version), but nothing can match the magic of the original.

 There’s not one cookout that feels complete without this song playing.
 What You Won’t Do For Love by Bobby Caldwell is one of the most soulful songs ever made.
 The instrumentation is smooth and romantic thanks to those keys, horns, synths and I also like the low-key jazz feel this has.
 Bobby Caldwell himself has one of the greatest voices ever.
-The dude sings with so much passion and you buy into his feelings of love.
-And all of this came from this guy.
+The dude sings with so much passion and soul and you buy into his feelings of love.
+And all of it came from this guy.

 Like most 90s babies, I was first familiar with Fly Like An Eagle thanks to Seal, who covered it for the Space Jam soundtrack.
 But 20 years before that, it was a hit by Steve Miller Band.
 This song makes you feel like you’re an eagle flying in the sky thanks to the instrumentation, which has those spacey synths, an organ, and those funky guitars.
 The lyrics have a sense of wonder to them as they describe the feeling of wanting to be free and soar out.
 So with all that said, who do I think has the better version of Fly Like An Eagle, Steve Miller or Seal?
 The answer?
 None.
 They’re both great in their own way and I would gladly listen to them again and again.